Page 4 of 5 on selecting the right converter.

 - The engineers at American Rotary worked with the engineers at Baldor for over a year designing a custom induction generator for phase conversion, which reduced the inrush current on start-up so drastically (83% reduction…a stock motor requires 600% more inrush) that American Rotary’s induction generator was granted a Soft Start rating, and a resulting reduction in operating cost!

 Voltage Balance Testing Claims

 - The load range is very important when verifying voltage balance claims.
 A claim of 2% voltage balance may be true for a very limited operating condition, but won’t exist for your application under load, even with field adjustments.
 This is especially true for stock or modified TEFC or ODP motors.
 American Rotary precision balances all CNC units over 100% load of the phase converter.
 In addition, American Rotary’s custom Baldor induction generators are wound with ISR magnet wire, which makes them immune to current spikes common in CNC equipment.
 Some companies offer motors from more than one manufacturer to go with their phase converter panel.
 However, different brands and different types of motors balance differently.
 Induction Generator vs TEFC and ODP Motors There are many differences between American Rotary’s Phase Converter Induction Generator and stock or modified TEFC and ODP electric motors.
 American Rotary has constructed the following table to summarize the most critical differences.

 There is a chart that I did not reproduce extolling the benefits of their custom designed rotor.
 Actually they don’t even call it a rotor or idler.

 They call it an induction generator.
 Then on the next page they offer to sell you one of their panels and you can use any motor you want.??

 However those panels look like a good deal.
-It appears they are selling you the ones with the smart controller voltage balancer, shown at left.
+It appears they are selling you the ones with the smart controller voltage balancer.

 I think that this is a good deal for a person looking to save a bit of cash and get a good rotary.